Bond girl: Eon Productions films

-There are several different archetypes for Bond girls: romantic interests, those who assist him, femme fatales (who invariably make an attempt on Bond's life), and sacrificial lambs (female allies or associates of Bond who wind up dead).
-Since it is debatable whether certain girls fulfil certain tropes (e.g. If Bond kisses a girl, does that make her a romantic interest?
-Is Pussy Galore a "femme fatale" due to her being in league with Goldfinger?), the following criteria are used for determining inclusion: women with whom sexual encounters are implied; the woman who principally assists Bond; femme fatales are taken to be women who attempt to kill Bond; sacrificial lambs are taken to be women with an allegiance to Bond whose death is instigated by the main villain or his henchmen.
+There are several different archetypes for Bond girls: romantic interests, those who assist him, femmes fatales (who make an attempt on Bond's life), and sacrificial lambs (female allies or associates of Bond who wind up dead).
+Since it is debatable whether certain girls fulfil certain tropes, the following criteria are used for determining inclusion: romantic interests have (implied) sexual encounters with Bond; those women who have a principal role in assisting Bond; femmes fatales attempt to kill Bond; sacrificial lambs have an allegiance to or affiliation with Bond, and their deaths are instigated by the main villain or his henchmen.

 Non-Eon films

-In addition to the Eon Productions films, there have been two Bond films produced by independent studios and one television production.
-The roles are not as easily categorized.
+In addition to the Eon Productions films, there have been two Bond films produced by other studios and one television production.

+The women featured in the 1967 film Casino Royale are somewhat difficult to categorise due to its nature as a spoof and its plot involving multiple "James Bonds."
+In this table, "romantic interests" are women to whom the original Sir James Bond shows a romantic or sexual attraction; "main sidekicks" are those who are part of Sir James' team combating SMERSH; and "femmes fatales" are those who attempt to murder any of the Bonds.

 Video games

 Documentary

-In 2002 former Bond girl Maryam d'Abo co-wrote the book Bond Girls Are Forever: The Women of James Bond.
+In 2002, former Bond girl Maryam d'Abo co-wrote the book Bond Girls Are Forever: The Women of James Bond.
 This book later became a DVD exclusive documentary featuring d'Abo and other Bond girls, including Ursula Andress.
 In some locations, the documentary was released as a gift with the purchase of Die Another Day on DVD.
 The featurette was included on the DVD release of Casino Royale (2006).